 According to information released by the Department of Disaster Prevention and Mitigation (DDPM) on 28 November 2025, at 06:00 hrs, the flood situation affected nine southern provinces: Surat Thani, Nakhon Si Thammarat, Trang, Phatthalung, Satun, Songkhla, Pattani, Yala, and Narathiwat.
 The disaster impacted 105 districts, 723 sub-districts, and 5,381 villages, affecting 1,226,627 households, totalling 3,542,583 people.

-The province of Songkhla was particularly devastated by the weather phenomenon known as a “Rain Bomb.”
-This led to severe flash flooding in major urban centres like Hat Yai district, where accumulated rainfall reached a recorded high of 335 millimetres within 24 hours.
-Authorities were forced to evacuate residents from high-risk areas, and the municipality of Hat Yai was eventually declared a disaster zone.
-Numerous hospitals had to relocate patients as floodwaters inundated facilities, while schools and main roadways were cut off.
-Economic activities halted, and both transport and tourism suffered severe setbacks.
+Songkhla Province was particularly devastated by the weather phenomenon known as a “Rain Bomb,” which caused severe flash flooding in major urban centres such as Hat Yai district, where accumulated rainfall reached a record 335 millimetres within 24 hours.
+Authorities were forced to evacuate residents from high-risk areas, and Hat Yai Municipality was declared a disaster zone.
+Several hospitals had to relocate patients as floodwaters inundated facilities, while schools and key roadways were cut off.
+Economic activity halted, and both transport and tourism faced serious disruption.

 Although the floodwaters have now receded and the situation is returning to normal, all regions require urgent and comprehensive restoration efforts.
-Immediate priorities include the repair of critical infrastructure, cleaning and restoration of homes, public health monitoring (especially controlling waterborne diseases), economic and vocational rehabilitation, educational facility recovery, and, critically, mental health support and community rebuilding.
-This latter area requires extensive counselling for vulnerable groups, including children and the elderly, who have experienced significant emotional trauma.
+Immediate priorities include the repair of critical infrastructure, restoration of homes, public health monitoring (particularly controlling waterborne diseases), economic and vocational rehabilitation, recovery of educational facilities, and mental health support for vulnerable groups, including children and the elderly who experienced severe emotional trauma.

 Associate Professor Charnchai concluded by extending heartfelt encouragement to all families in the South, wishing them a swift recovery from this challenging event.